donjar/vim-workshop/reference.md

 ## Miscellaneous tips
 - A lot of IDEs have vim keybindings.
 You can even make your browser have vim keybindings by using this plugin called Vimium.
+You can even make emacs have vim keybindings!
+- Map your caps lock to escape, for the sake of your pinky.
 - You can show multiple buffers by using `:split` or `:vsplit`, which you can shortcut as `:sp` and `:vs`.
 You can navigate between them by using `Ctrl-W Ctrl-W` or `Ctrl-W h` etc.